misteryco/Input-Devices-Example/README.md

       1. An X server must be running.
       2. The environment variable $DISPLAY must be set.
-      3. usage of pyinput version 1.6.0 , this should be changed in requirements.txt before runnting 'pip install -r requirements.txt' command
+      3. usage of pynput version 1.6.0 , this should be changed in requirements.txt before runnting 'pip install -r requirements.txt' command
 .

 2. As secondary app there is a flask server (flask_app.py) that provide access to view the content of DB and to download images from